 - E. coli

 Of course, the bacteria mentioned above cannot become a vector for a case of food poisoning, without having an environment to thrive in, such as bad food.
-Food can go bad for many reasons, allowing bacteria such as those listed above to grow, and these include:
+Food can go bad for many reasons, allowing bacteria to grow, including:

-- Food being left sitting out on the wedding buffet table for too long.
+- Left sitting out on the wedding buffet table for too long.

 If you came down with food poisoning due to wedding food, call Legal Expert on the number at the bottom of the page.
 We will explain how our claims service works, and get started on your claim right away.